Everything about nuts

 Europeans first saw cashews in the 16th century when Portuguese explorers discovered them while colonizing Brazil.

 In the same century, they started to export them to other parts of the world.
-One of the places the Portuguese took both cashews and the trees was Goa, in India, which at the time was their territory.
-From India, cashews spread to Asia and Africa.
+One of the places the Portuguese took both cashews and the trees was Goa, in India, which was their territory at the time.
+Cashews spread from India to Asia and Africa.

 How Do Cashews Grow on the Tree?